People

 Postdoctoral Researcher

 Steph received her PhD at Northwestern University in the Dravid Group.
 During her PhD, she was award an SCGSR from the US Department of Energy for a research internship at Berkeley Lab.
-She is currently a postdoc working in Colin’s group at Stanford and in Karen Bustillo’s group at Berkeley Lab.
+She is currently a postdoc working in Colin’s group at Stanford and in Dr Karen Bustillo’s group at Berkeley Lab.

 Postdoctoral Researcher